Wandalen/wTools/module/move/unilang/task/phase5.md

-# Task Plan: Implement Phase 5: Core API Enhancements &amp; Modality Support (v4 - Wasm Compatible)
+# Task Plan: Implement Phase 5: Core API Enhancements and Modality Support (v4 - Wasm Compatible)

 ### Goal
 *   To implement the remaining mandatory functional requirements from Spec v2.2.0, ensuring the framework fully supports REPL and interactive CLI modalities, resulting in a functionally complete API for building sophisticated command-line applications. **A core goal is to ensure the `unilang` library is `no_std`/Wasm compatible, allowing it to be used in a web browser environment.**